Hello and welcome to Flavors of the Sun,

 Always a gypsy at heart, I was accused by my Mom of working just long enough to buy another ticket somewhere.
 And those tickets took me afar: round and round the world, over and over.
 Not only did I travel by road to such far-flung corners of the world as Afghanistan, Pakistan, and Iran.
 I also covered much of Asia, Africa, and Europe repeatedly, and more, piling up the stories, honing my love of culture and art, indulging my love of food, sharpening my perspectives, and becoming a what I hope is a true citizen of the world.

 Over the years I have been lucky enough to appear in various magazines (see below), a television program, and worked in pre-production as culinary producer for Food Network's Season Two of "Mexican Made Easy."
-I also am a frequent guest speaker on plants and the history of chiles and Mexican food here in San Miguel de Allende, where I live with my husband, Norman Popovsky, yoga teacher and therapist.
+I also am a frequent guest speaker on plants and the history of chiles and Mexican food here in San Miguel de Allende, where I live.

 As a way to indulge in my love of travel, I also lead tours (cultural rather than culinary) to Morocco, Istanbul, Turkey, and soon to other locations, I hope.

-And now I am a part of the amazing community of fellow bloggers, which fascinates and inspires me over and over on a daily basis.
+And now I am a part of the amazing community of fellow bloggers, something that fascinates and inspires me over and over on a daily basis.
 And for this and so much more, I am deeply thankful.

 Welcome to my blog and to my world!